CDE-UNIBE/vi-ts-webclient/README.md

 Vegetation Indices Time Series webclient
 ===============

-A webclient that is used on the Vegetation Indices Time Series ([vi-ts](http://www.vi-ts.org/)) platform.
+A webclient that is used on the Vegetation Indices Time Series ([vi-ts](http://www.vi-ts.org/)) platform based on Bootstrap and Leaflet.